An interpretation of the Brownian bridge as a physics-informed prior for the Poisson equation

 \subsection{Finite-dimensional representations}

 We must work with a finite-dimensional representation of the prior in practical applications.
-In most uses of GP regression a mesh of test points is placed on $\Omega$ where the posterior predictions are queried.
-Instead, we derive a finite-dimensional basis approximation to the prior which places the mesh on $L^2(\Omega)$.
-We begin with the 1D case for demonstration.
+In most uses of GP regression a pointwise mesh of test points is placed on $\Omega$ where the posterior predictions are queried.
+Instead, we derive a finite-dimensional basis approximation to the prior in $L^2(\Omega)$.
+The motivation behind this is to enable scalable prior/posterior approximation algorithms by placing the computational burden on sampling basis function coefficients, rather than on the test points.
+We prove convergence in measure and in Wasserstein distance under our approximation.
 Without loss of generality, we derive the results with $\beta = 1$.
 Since we do not permit $\beta$ to be zero or infinite, the results do not change for different values of $\beta$.